Donald Brashear: McSorley incident

 During a February 21, 2000 Canucks home game against the Boston Bruins, Brashear was involved in a fight with Marty McSorley.
 Brashear handily won the fight and, on his way to the penalty box, taunted the Bruins' bench.
 Later in the game, Brashear collided with Bruins goaltender Byron Dafoe, who had to be taken off on a stretcher with a knee injury.
 For the rest of the game, McSorley was eager for a rematch with Brashear, who refused to fight again.
 With 4.6 seconds left in the game, a frustrated McSorley finally swung his stick toward Brashear's head from behind and struck him with a two-handed slash to the right temple.
 Brashear collapsed to the ice immediately, with his helmet falling off as the back of his head struck the ice.
 He suffered a seizure and the slash resulted in a grade-three concussion.
 Canucks goaltender Garth Snow then tried to fight McSorley, but a pile-up occurred, and Snow couldn't get at McSorley, who was ejected with 2.8 seconds left in the game.
 McSorley later received an indefinite suspension from the NHL and was charged with assault with a weapon as a result of his actions.

 The case went to trial in British Columbia, where Brashear testified that he had no memory of the incident.
 McSorley testified that he tried to hit Brashear in the shoulder to start a fight with him, but missed, resulting in the head shot.
 McSorley was found guilty but avoided a jail sentence.
 He was required to complete 18 months of probation, in which he was not allowed to play in a game against Brashear.
-Brashear returned to play prior to the end of the season.
+Brashear returned to play before the end of the season.
 McSorley, who missed the remaining 23 games of the regular season, had his suspension officially set at one year following the conviction.
 The incident effectively ended McSorley's career, as he never played in another NHL game.
 Brashear was often asked later if he ever talked with McSorley about the incident, and always responded the same way: he and McSorley had no relationship prior to it, and had no plans to ever speak to each other about what had happened.